Drunk Driver Accident Lawyers | St. Louis

 Drunk Driving: Victims and Death

 Drunk driving is a serious criminal offense which imperils millions of innocent motorists and pedestrians every day.
-Victims of a drunk -driving crash often face serious injuries and fatalities or the prospect of living disabled.
-Unfortunately, first time offenders rarely wind up in prison.
+Victims of a drunk -driving crash often face serious injuries and fatalities or the prospect of living disabled while first time offenders rarely wind up in prison.

 Civil suits are necessary to hold the drunk driver truly responsible for the damages caused.
-These damages include medical bills, property damage and lost wages.
+These damages include medical bills, property damage and lost wages along with the quality of life they take away from the victims.
 If the accident resulted in a fatality, the family of the deceased may bring a wrongful death suit.

 Drunk Driving Claims: Third Parties